rabindratharu/blank-plugin/readme.md

 Follow the following steps to add your functionalities to the plugin:

 1. Navigate to plugin files `/wp-content/plugins/blank-plugin`, and open the terminal app.
-2. Run the `composer install & npm install` command to install npm dependencies, and wait sometimes to complete it.
+2. Run the `composer install & npm install` command to install composer and npm dependencies, and wait sometimes to complete it.
-3. Now type `Y` for the setup new plugin or type `n` for terminate the process and hit enter key.
+3. Now run the `npm run init` and type `Y` for the setup new plugin or type `n` for terminate the process and hit enter key.
 4. Enter plugin name as `Example` and hit enter key.
 5. Now type `Y` to confirm the details and hit enter key.
 6. Type `Y` and hit enter key to cleanup the plugin.